Shuffling via sums of Jucys--Murphy Elements: The eigenvalues

 \section{The eigenvalues}

 In this section, we discuss the proofs of Theorems \ref{T-EVRRT} and \ref{T-EVRST}.
-The assumption that $n \in A$ is dropped, as we only assume it for irreducibility reasons.
-Let $A_n$ be a non--decreasing sequence of subsets of $[n]$, as $n$ varies.
-Let $j \in [n]$ and set $B_j=1$ if $j \in A_n$ and $0$ otherwise.
+We drop the assumption $n \in E$, which was needed only for irreducibility.
+Let $E$ be a non--decreasing sequence of subsets of $[n]$, as $n$ varies.
+Recall the definition of the transition matrix $P_{E}$ given in \eqref{TranJucy}.